Asthma – first aid

 When the person is free of wheeze, cough or breathlessness, they can return to quiet activity.

-If symptoms recur, repeat treatment and rest.
-It is important to always see a doctor after an asthma attack.
+If symptoms come back, repeat the treatment and rest.
+It's important to always see your healthcare provider as soon as possible after an asthma attack.

 Need help now?